barrantesisrael/mbt.microbiome.2021/README.md

 * Evaluate the quality of an Illumina sequencing run, including data filtering;
 * Carry out assemblies of 16S rRNA amplicons;
+* Assign Illumina runs to OTUs from 16S rRNA databases;
 * Learn the basics on the R programming language and environment; and
 * State how to manipulate microbiome data including count tables and sample metadata.